Average Salary in Ireland in 2026 – An Ultimate Guide

 Do You Know?

-• In IMD’s World Competitiveness Survey 2023, Ireland ranked second among 64 economies measured for their global competitiveness.
+• In IMD’s World Competitiveness Survey 2025, Ireland ranked in the top ten among 64 economies measured for their global competitiveness.
 The factors taken into consideration included infrastructure, business efficiency, government efficiency, and economic performance.
 [2]

 • Industry – The salary you earn in the growing industries of Ireland is higher than the salary disbursed in other industries.
 For example, a General Manager in an engineering company will earn more than a General Manager at a restaurant.